 Stocks Had Mixed Results

-Real Estate is Pretty Great
+Real Estate Is Pretty Great

 Real estate (as represented by REITs, or real estate mutual funds) also did quite well during the inflationary upheaval (E1, E2, E5).
 The value of land and bricks and mortar tends to grow with inflation, and landlords can raise rents accordingly.
 This is especially true for housing.
-Since a roof over a head is an unavoidable expense and residential contracts are relatively short-term, apartment owners are in a strong position to pass inflation increases on to their tenants.
+Since a roof over one’s head is an unavoidable expense and residential contracts are relatively short-term, apartment owners are in a strong position to pass inflation increases on to their tenants.

 Gold Shines, Then Shatters